Turkey's central bank to maintain tight policy as keeps rates steady

 It kept all four of its policy rates on hold, as expected.

-Annual inflation last month rose back up into double digits, underscoring the difficulty the bank faces in balancing its fight to keep price pressures under control against demands for cheap credit from President Tayyip Erdogan.
+Turkey’s core inflation spiked to a 13-year high last month, prompting President Tayyip Erdogan to blame high interest rates for fuelling price growth, reiterating an unorthodox view that has unnerved investors.

-The bank has used unorthodox moves to tighten policy, heightening the perception it wants to avoid conventional rate hikes in the face of Erdogan’s often stated opposition to high interest rates.
-(Reporting by Daren Butler; Writing by David Dolan; editing by John Stonestreet)
+The bank has used unorthodox moves to tighten policy, heightening the perception it wants to avoid conventional rate hikes in the face of Erdogan’s often-stated opposition to high borrowing costs.
+(Writing by Daren Butler; editing by John Stonestreet)